Jaehoon-Sung/jaehoon-sung-mysql-masterbook/README.md

 SELECT * FROM inventory ORDER BY 3 DESC
 ```

-It will display the 3rd column for the table, so you will see the whole data on `category` column.
+It will display the table in descending order by category.
 So, the query statement above is equal to `SELECT * FROM product ORDER BY category DESC`

 ### `WHERE` to filter your data!